Overview – Legal Sports Betting in Nebraska Today

 Is Sports Betting Legal in Nebraska?

 Yes, sports betting is legal in Nebraska, but only in retail settings.
 Voters approved sports betting in 2020 as part of a broader gambling expansion, and state lawmakers passed follow-up legislation in 2021.
-However, as of now, sportsbooks have not yet launched in the state, and there is no provision for online or mobile betting.
-Sports betting will be limited to in-person wagering at licensed racetrack casinos.
+Retail sports betting is live in Nebraska (first launched June 22, 2023 at WarHorse Casino Lincoln).
+Mobile/online wagering is still not legal statewide.

 What Forms of Gambling and Betting Are Legal in Nebraska?